alemarco96/DECAF/CONFIGURATION_GUIDE.md

     * `[string] launch.indexer.BoW.analyzer`

-      Which Lucene analyzer is applied to the documents' text.
+      Which Lucene analyzer is applied to each document's text.
 The only pre-defined option available is `English`.

     * `[string] launch.indexer.BoW.similarity`